dylandjian/SuperGo/README.md

 # TODO (in order of priority)

+* Dihedral group of board for more training samples
+* Sample random rotation or reflection in dihedral group during MCTS
 * File of constants that match the paper constants
 * OGS / KGS API
 * Better Komi ?